openstack/swift/doc/source/deployment_guide.rst

 The easiest deployment is to install all services on each server.
 There is nothing wrong with doing this, as it scales each service out horizontally.

-At Rackspace, we put the Proxy Services on their own servers and all of the Storage Services on the same server.
-This allows us to send 10g networking to the proxy and 1g to the storage servers, and keep load balancing to the proxies more manageable.
-Storage Services scale out horizontally as storage servers are added, and we can scale overall API throughput by adding more Proxies.
+Alternatively, one set of servers may be dedicated to the Proxy Services and a different set of servers dedicated to the Storage Services.
+This allows faster networking to be configured to the proxy than the storage servers, and keeps load balancing to the proxies more manageable.
+Storage Services scale out horizontally as storage servers are added, and the overall API throughput can be scaled by adding more proxies.

 If you need more throughput to either Account or Container Services, they may each be deployed to their own servers.
 For example you might use faster (but